TypingDNA/TypingDNARecorder-Android/README.md

 }
 ```

 ### g.
-TypingDNA.pauseOverlay()
+TypingDNARecorderMobile.pause()
 Pauses the overlay and the sensors.
-We recommend you call this method on the onPause event, like in the following example:
+We recommend you call this method on the `onPause` event, like in the following example:

 ```java
 @Override